eclipse-tractusx/traceability-foss/docs/user-guide.md

 ## Raise Quality Alert

-On My Parts page, select the part(s) and click on "Change quality type" button
+On the My Parts page, select the part(s) and click on the "Change quality type" button

 <img src="images/PC_MyParts-QA01.png" height="60%" width="60%"/>

 <br>

-Choose the quality type for the part (Minor Issue, Major issue, Critical issue or Life-Threatning issue) and enter a discription
+Choose the quality type for the part (Minor Issue, Major issue, Critical issue or Life-Threatening issue) and enter a description

 <img src="images/PC_MyParts-QA04.png" height="60%" width="60%"/>

 <br>

-By clicking on "Add to Queue" the quality type change will be added to the list of Queued Quality Alerts that pending distribuition to customers.
+By clicking on "Add to Queue" the quality type change will be added to the list of Queued Quality Alerts that are pending distribution to customers.
 Only after being distributed to customers will the Quality type of the part effectively change.

 <img src="images/PC_MyParts-QA05.png" height="60%" width="60%"/>

 <br>

-To go to the Queued Quality Alerts list, click on the link in the yellow banner on the botton of the screen or navigate through the left-side navigation.
+To go to the Queued Quality Alerts list, click on the link in the yellow banner at the bottom of the screen or navigate through the left-side navigation.

 <img src="images/PC_MyParts-QA06.png" height="60%" width="60%"/>